-Perhaps it's unofficial roadblocks in Zimbabwe, where youths are preventing motorists from using urban back roads to avoid police checkpoints.
-The youths are asking drivers for money.
+Perhaps the issue is unofficial roadblocks in Zimbabwe, where young people are preventing motorists from using urban back roads to avoid police checkpoints.
+The youths are demanding money from drivers.

 It could be widows living in a remote village who are working together to make and sell jam in order to help their community survive.